 Adding subtitles to your YouTube videos offers many benefits.
-YouTube subtitles allow your video content to reach wider viewers who speak a foreign language and make it easier for people with hearing issues to enjoy your YouTube videos.
+YouTube subtitles allow your video content to reach wider viewers who speak a foreign language and make it easier for people who are hard of hearing to read your YouTube videos with text.

 Here is what you will learn:

-1. How to Add Subtitles on YouTube Using YouTube Studio
+1. How to Add Subtitles to YouTube Videos Using YouTube Studio

-Well, the official way to add subtitles on a YouTube video is using the YouTube Studio.
+Well, the official way to add subtitles to a YouTube video is by using YouTube Studio.
 It’s 100% free and offers you an easy way to upload and edit the subtitle and caption.

-*Add YouTube Subtiltes When Uploading a YouTube Video
+*Add YouTube Subtitles When Uploading a YouTube Video

 Add YouTube subtitles when uploading a YouTube video

-When you uploaded a video to YouTube, you will go through the “Video Elements” where you can add subtitles on the “Add Subtitles” section.
+When you uploaded a video to YouTube, you will go through the “Video Elements” where you can add subtitles to your YouTube videos in the “Add Subtitles” section.

 *Add YouTube Subtitles When a Video Has Been Uploaded